Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1NFSVolumeSource
 ### Properties
-* **path**: string (Required): Path that is exported by the NFS server.
+* **path**: string (Required): path that is exported by the NFS server.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs
-* **readOnly**: bool: ReadOnly here will force the NFS export to be mounted with read-only permissions.
+* **readOnly**: bool: readOnly here will force the NFS export to be mounted with read-only permissions.
 Defaults to false.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs
-* **server**: string (Required): Server is the hostname or IP address of the NFS server.
+* **server**: string (Required): server is the hostname or IP address of the NFS server.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs

 ## IoK8SApiCoreV1NodeAddress
 ### Properties